 Our By-laws disqualify from directorship any person elected to the Parliament of Canada or any provincial legislature or territorial legislative assembly; federal, provincial or territorial government employees; and directors or employees of an entity that has a material interest as a supplier, client or customer of the ANS.
-Every director and officer of the Company is required to sign and abide by our Code of Conduct and Conflict of Interest Guidelines.
+Every director and officer of the Company is required to sign and abide by our Code of Conduct and Conflict of Interest Guidelines for Directors and Officers (Code of Conduct).